Y4cine/visiopy/README.md

 # visiopy

-A library to automate Visio operations.
+A library to automate Visio operations using Python.
+Initially specialized as terminal in a Jupyter Notebook for fast batch editing Visio drawings.

 ## Installation